The Pigman: Death

 Whether physically or emotionally, death recurs throughout this novel.
 The most apparent sense of death in this novel is physical.
 Numerous characters in this story die.
 Some of these include The Pigman, his wife, Lorraine's mother's patients, Lorraine's father, Bobo, and John's Aunt Ahra.
 While some of these deaths are treated as non-important information, they are all tragic.
 Losing someone who you are close to or even someone you just know can take a toll on any individual.

 This story portrays this message with the final physical death in the story, with Mr. Pignati.
 His death caused a break in not only the story, but in the two main characters John and Lorraine.
 This leads to the cause of emotional death in the novel.
 John and Lorraine have been through a traumatic and life-changing experience seeing this man die.
 Even though he was older his death was shocking and unexpected to them.
 This death of a fatherlike figure to these children emotionally traumatized them, causing a part of their innocence to die along with the Pigman.
 This emotional death is similar to that of Lorraine's mother.
 Her emotional distress after witnessing her husband cheat has caused her to become a bitter person and a different person.
 Emotionally a part of her died when she found out about her husband's affair and when he died.
 This novel breaks down the motif of death on a physical and emotional level.

+Guilt and Blame

+As shown in Lorraine's and John's reactions to the death or Mr. Pignati, guilt is a powerful emotion.
+While both teenagers blame themselves, their reactions are very different.
+Lorraine yells at John, while John reflects on life in general.